 A SIMPLE (Savings Incentive Match Plan for Employees) Self Directed IRA is a type of Traditional IRA for small businesses and self-employed individuals.
 Self Directed IRAs may make a wide range of investments.
 Unlike a Traditional IRA where only the individual makes the contributions, a SIMPLE IRA requires both the individual and the business to make the contribution.
 The maximum contribution for 2019 is $13,000 or $16,000 depending on age.
 Employers can match up to 3% of employee’s compensation per year.

-Employers with fewer than 100 employees and no other current retirement plan can establish an individual retirement accounts for each participating employee.
-A SIMPLE IRA offers simpler and less costly administration rules than the traditional 401k.
-SIMPLE IRAs have requirements similar to Traditional IRAs but participants enjoy higher individual contribution limits and the employer is required to make contributions to the plan.
+Employers with fewer than 100 employees and no other current retirement plan can establish an individual retirement account for each participating employee.
+A SIMPLE IRA offers simpler and less costly administration rules than the traditional 401(k).
+SIMPLE IRAs have requirements similar to Traditional IRAs, but participants enjoy higher individual contribution limits and the employer is required to make contributions to the plan.

 - Contributions are tax-deferred, meaning that they are not subject to federal income tax until the time of distribution.